TornikeChu/Pipeline-for-Gans/readme.md

 ## 🗄️ Database
 A relational database was designed in **MySQL 8.0** to:
-- Store and update retrieved demographic, geographic, flight, and weather data.
+- Store and update retrieved data.
-- Ensure data integrity with relationships and constraints.
+- Ensure data integrity with ** relationships**  and **constraints**.
-- Support efficient updates and queries for city-level insights.
+- Support efficient updates and queries.

 ## 🛠️ Technologies Used
 - **Python**: Pandas, BeautifulSoup, Requests, SQLAlchemy